propelorm/Propel/documentation/05-validators.markdown

 ## Core Validators ##

-Propel bundles a set of validatorts that should help you deal with the most common cases.
+Propel bundles a set of validators that should help you deal with the most common cases.

 ### MatchValidator ###